mlaradji/rtlwifi_new/README.md

 ===========
 ### A repo for the newest Realtek rtlwifi codes.

-This code will build on any kernel 4.2 and newer as long as the distro has not modified any of the kernel APIs.
+This code will build on any kernel 4.19 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.
 NO, I WILL NOT MODIFY THE SOURCE FOR YOU.
 YOU ARE ON YOUR OWN!!!!!

-Note: If your kernel is 4.17 or newer, AND your card is not an RTL8723DE, then you should NOT be using the external driver.
-The built-in one is the same.

 It includes drivers for the following cards:

-RTL8822BE, RTL8822CE, AND RTL8723DE.
-Code for the RTL8821CE is starting to be applied.
+RTL8822BE, RTL8822CE, RTL8821CE, and RTL8723DE.

 #### Installation instruction

 You will need to install "make", "gcc", "kernel headers", "kernel build essentials", and "git".

-If you are running Ubuntu, then

- sudo apt-get install linux-headers-generic build-essential git

-Please note the first paragraph above about some of the things that Ubuntu does.

 For all distros:
 git clone https://github.com/lwfinger/rtlwifi_new.git -b rtw88